manuel-rhdt/master-thesis/analyzer/Readme.md

 ## Usage

-Edit settings.py to configure the individual actions
+Edit `configuration.toml` to configure the individual actions